vasilakisfil/Introspected-REST/README.md

 ## 7. API Specs Today
-Now that we defined what REST is, according to Roy, and what capabilities modern APIs should provide, let's see the specs for REST(y) APIs available as today, April 2017, what they provide and how closely follow the REST model.
+Now that we defined what REST is, according to Roy, what capabilities modern APIs should support, and where they should provide them, let's see the specs for REST(y) APIs available as today, April 2017, what they provide and how closely these follow the REST model.

 ### 7.1.
 Our use case
 Our use case is a miniature of yet another Social App.